-Minimum Onera Michigan Department of Health and Human Services Sating Standards for MI Health Link Program and MI Health Link HCBS Waiver iviinimum Opera ating Standards for Mil Health Link Program and Mil Health Link HCBS Walver : Tomporarily modify licensure or other requirements for settings where waiver services are modify licensure of other requirements for settings where waiver services are urnished. ation of changes, description of facilities to be utilized and list each service [Provide explan [Provide explan ation of changes, description of facilities to be utilized and list each service h facility utilized.]
-[Provide explan e.
+iii. \\\\ Temporarily modify licensure or other requirements for settings where waiver services are furnished.

+[Provide explanation of changes, description of facilities to be utilized and list each service provided in each facility utilized.]

+e.
 X Temporarily modify processes for level of care evaluations or re-evaluations (within regulatory requirements).
 [Describe]

-Because of the recommendation for social distancing and self-isolation for the population served, MDHHS extends any level of care determinations that will expire during the effective period of this appendix by up to one year past the original due date, or for the duration of the approved Appendix K. Additionally, new evaluations may be completed telephonically, via telehealth, or using video conferencing commonly available on smart phones in accordance with HIPAA.

-f.X Temporarily increase payment rates
+Because of the recommendation for social distancing and self-isolation for the population served, MDHHS extends any level of care determinations that will expire during the effective period of this appendix by up to one year past the original due date, or for the duration of the approved Appendix K. Additionally, new evaluations may be completed telephonically, via telehealth, or using video conferencing commonly available on smart phones in accordance with HIPAA.\\ f.\\\X\ Temporarily increase payment rates